I beg to move,

 The report recognises the unprecedented and difficult circumstances that our social security system has found itself in.
 Most of the people who rely on it have found themselves having to do so for the first time as a result of this crisis.
 We heard stories of people who never expected to have to rely on social security now having absolutely to depend on it.
 What we also heard about, and what has also been shown, are some of the operational challenges that the Department has faced.
 However, I have been very heartened by my hon.
 Friend the Minister’s listening mood and approach to some of these issues.

 In looking at some of the operational notes, one of the things that stuck out was the verification of ID process.
-We heard that some of the issue with the process was that people sometimes found it complex and complicated.
+We heard that people sometimes found it complex and complicated.
 I absolutely support the need for digitisation of our benefits system—that is absolutely right, and we need to ensure that we have a streamlined system, which enables quick processing of people’s applications for benefits—but, certainly in a constituency such as mine, where I represent wards with some of the highest levels of deprivation, the digital divide is real.

 Often, those workers who are classed as—I hate this expression—low-skilled had the highest risk and the highest death rates as a result of covid-19.
 It is important that the HSE is empowered to undertake spot checks and that we take an approach of cross-communication with the HSE, employers and, yes, trade unions to ensure that we have that cross-stakeholder approach to keep our key workers safe so that they can go out to work and so that those people in those jobs can continue to provide those vital services.

-To conclude, I commend the Government for the unprecedented effort they have put in—let us not forget that at all.
+I commend the Government for the unprecedented effort they have put in—let us not forget that.
 I commend my hon.
 Friend the Minister for his listening mood.
 The times have been unprecedented, and he has accepted the challenges and has the openness to solve them.
-However, ultimately, I cannot commend highly enough the work of the DWP staff and the fact that they have come out to ensure that our most vulnerable are supported.
+However, ultimately, I cannot commend highly enough the work of the DWP staff, and the fact that they have come out to ensure that our most vulnerable are supported.

 I congratulate my right hon.
 Friend the Member for East Ham (Stephen Timms) on securing this important debate.
-This report demonstrates how the coronavirus has exposed the critical shortcomings of our social security system, yet the report highlights issues that we have known about for a long time, such as the five-week wait for universal credit payment and the financial burden on claimants of repaying advance loans.
-The report also criticised the fact that the £20 increase in universal credit had not carried across to legacy benefits such as jobseeker’s allowance and employment and support allowance.
+This report demonstrates how the coronavirus has exposed the critical shortcomings of our social security system, while highlighting issues that we have known about for a long time, such as the five-week wait for universal credit payment and the financial burden on claimants of repaying advance loans.
+It also criticised the fact that the £20 increase in universal credit had not been carried across to legacy benefits such as jobseeker’s allowance and employment and support allowance.
 That has resulted in people facing hardship as a result of the Government’s inhumanity.
 The Government must urgently level up their support.

 The report highlighted the performance of the Health and Safety Executive and its limited capacity to assess covid-secure workplaces.
 At the time of the report’s publication, the Health and Safety Executive had only shut down one workplace for covid-related reasons.
 As Members can imagine, this is particularly relevant for my community.
 One of the main reasons why worker exploitation in Leicester’s garment industry has been able to exist unchecked is that 10 years of austerity have severely downgraded our regulatory institutions.
 The Government have slashed the Health and Safety Executive’s budget by £100 million, or 46%, since 2010.
 Rights are meaningless if they are not properly enforced.
 The Government must therefore urgently reverse the funding cuts to regulatory bodies to ensure the safety and fair pay of those who work, and support our unions, which are championing them so excellently.

 This Government’s cruelty over the past decade has transformed the Department for Work and Pensions into a symbol of fear.
-The coronavirus pandemic has further demonstrated the need for universal welfare support that we will be there to help and support people, not punish or police them.
+The coronavirus pandemic has further demonstrated the need for universal welfare support and for us to be there to help and support people, not punish or police them.
 The Government must therefore empower the Department to act now to prevent the further impoverishment of working people and their families during the pandemic.

 I congratulate the right hon.
 Member for East Ham (Stephen Timms) on securing this debate.
 I think it fair to say that he is well regarded on both sides of the House for his approach to these issues and for his expertise on them, which was reflected in his opening remarks and in his Committee’s report.

-I want to speak in this debate because I think the performance of the Department for Work and Pensions during the pandemic has been one of the unsung successes of this period.
+I wanted to speak in this debate because I think the performance of the Department for Work and Pensions during the pandemic has been one of the unsung successes of this period.
 It saw an increase in claimant numbers between February and August from 2.9 million to 5.6 million.
-There are few services that saw that level of increase.
+Few services saw that level of increase.
 A lot of services saw a decrease.
-Some saw an increase, and obviously the biggest pressure was on the health service, but few saw such an increase in this period, and the fact that 93% of people were paid on time is a huge achievement.
+Some did see an increase, and obviously the biggest pressure was on the health service, but few saw such an increase in this period, and the fact that 93% of people were paid on time is a huge achievement.

 I want to pay tribute to the DWP staff.
 I was at the jobcentre in Didcot just last week, and their commitment and dedication to ensuring that every jobseeker gets the right support hit me in the face the moment I walked in.

 I pay tribute to the members of the Work and Pensions Committee and its Chair, the right hon.
 Member for East Ham (Stephen Timms), for the important work they have been carrying out during the coronavirus pandemic.
-I welcome the recommendations in their report on the DWP’s response to covid.
+I welcome the recommendations in their report.

 One of my constituents, Lara, wrote to me.
 She is a student mental health nurse, and the previous academic year was the second year of her studies.
 During the pandemic, like all second-year student nurses, she was offered a fixed-term contract to help the NHS that would run until August.
 She said: